BigBlueHat/couchmail.py/README.md

 **Note:** Checkout the `api` directories `README` if you want to setup a basic email address obfuscator and UI.

-## Design Doc (aka CouchApp)

-Publishing the Design Doc (`_design/couchmail`) to CouchDB is handled by a `gulp` script, so it's as easy as...
+#### IMAP via easyimap.py

+`import.py` uses IMAP to connect to the mail server.
+See the Context.IO option below for something more...resilient.

-    $ cp config.json.sample config.json
+    $ cp config.sample.ini account-name.ini
-    $ # customize the config.json file
+    $ # customize the new .ini file
-    $ npm install
-    $ gulp
+    $ python import.py account-name.ini

-Note: `couchapp.py` and `erica` should also work, but YMMV.

 #### Full-Text Search

 The Design Doc includes basic MapReduce for counting things (see Futon, Fauxton, or the Cloudant Dashboard for more).
+The UI for this is still in the works--stay tuned! :radio:

 It also includes some [Cloudant](http://cloudant.com/) specific Full-Text Search indexes.
 These indexes let you search email addresses, subject lines, and message bodies.

-Here are some examples…
+Here are some examples...

 Search for "fauxton":